-- Ο. Can a RIAIF or a QIAIF invest either directly or indirectly in crypto-assets? - A. Crypto-assets are generally considered to be private digital assets that depend primarily on cryptography and distributed ledger or similar technology.
-However, the nature and characteristics of crypto-assets vary considerably.
-For example, crypto-assets that are tokenised traditional assets (whose value is linked to an underlying traditional asset or a pool of traditional assets (such as financial instruments or commodities)) may have a different risk profile when compared to other crypto-assets that are based on an intangible or non-traditional underlying.
-For the purposes of this Q&A "crypto-asset" is used to refer to the latter type of crypto-asset.
+- Q. Can a RIAIF or a QIAIF invest either directly or indirectly in digital assets? - A. Digital assets are assets that exist in digital form and attach ownership rights that depend primarily on cryptography and distributed ledger or similar technology.
+The nature and characteristics of digital-assets vary considerably.
+For example, digital-assets that are tokenised traditional assets (whose value is linked to an underlying traditional asset or a pool of traditional assets (such as financial instruments or commodities)) may have a different risk profile when compared to other digital-assets that are based on an intangible or non-traditional underlying.
+For the purposes of this Q&A "digital-asset" is used to refer to the latter type of digital-asset.